ljeagle/faiss-quickeradc/README.md

 ## Benchmarks

-The technical report **Quicker ADC : Unlocking the hidden potential of Product Quantization with SIMD** relies on code commit *d11c5af*.
+The technical report **Quicker ADC : Unlocking the hidden potential of Product Quantization with SIMD** relies on code commit *7ff6d*.
 To reproduce results, you can use the following commands:
 ```
 export PYTHON_PATH=.
-## For exhaustive search (results are displayed on stdout) on SIFT1M (dataset must be in sift1M folder)
+## For exhaustive search (results are displayed on stdout) on SIFT1M and Deep1M (dataset must be in sift1M and deep1M folder)
-pyton benchs/bench_vpq_sift1000m.py
+pyton benchs/bench_vpq_1m.py

 ## For non-exhaustive search (results are written to files in /tmp for R@1 and R@100)
 # For SIFT1000M (dataset must be in bigann folder)